linhtinh11/lintnode/README.rst

 In my environment, this cuts jslint invocation time in half.

-This project also depends on the Express_ framework, with the connect-form, underscore and haml packages.
+This project also depends on the Express_ framework, with the underscore and haml packages.
 I recommend installation with npm_ to manage these dependencies.